-Best of West Iceland 2018: Best Tour - The Reykjavik Grapevine
+Best Of West Iceland 2018: Best Tour - The Reykjavik Grapevine

 Vatnshellir Cave

-It only takes an hour to experience the Vatnshellir cave, but it was still the unanimous choice of the panel for best tour.
+It only takes an hour to experience the Vatnshellir cave, but it was the unanimous choice of the panel.
 Put on a helmet and marvel at stalagmite-like formations which were formed by dripping lava and bacteria that sparkles in your flashlight beams.
-After the final descent—35 metres below the surface—shut off your flashlights and stand in complete and utter darkness.
-The disembodiment will only be exacerbated by the fact that due to the composition of the cave walls, Vatnshellir has no echo, so no one will hear you scream.
+After the final descent—35 metres below the surface—shut off your flashlights and stand in darkness.
+Due to the composition of the cave walls, Vatnshellir has no echo, so no one will hear you scream.

 Runner-Up: